 The first step is to determine the lost rental income first – which in this case is $500 multiplied by 12 months, or $6,000.
 Then, determine what the rent could have been – $2,000 multiplied by 12 months equals $24,000.
 The next step is to divide 6,000 by 24,000, which equals 25%.

 It is not possible to provide an average vacancy rate that applies to all areas because this is a very specific formula related to a local region.
 What’s more valuable is using the vacancy rate of a potential investment property and comparing it to others in the area.

-The Federal Reserve indicates that the rental vacancy rate for the country in 2021 was 6.8%.
-That figure does not provide insight, though, into the overall localized information needed to make investment decisions.
+The Federal Reserve indicates that the rental vacancy rate for the country in 2022 was 5.8%.
+That figure really does not provide insight, though, into the overall localized information needed to make investment decisions.

 What is a good vacancy rate?
 Take a closer look at what high vs low actually means.

 When there is a high physical vacancy rate, that indicates there is a concern with the property in some way, such as poor advertising or that the rent set is too high for the market competition.
-If the property needs work to upgrade it to match the area, that’s also a key reason physical vacancy rates could be higher.
+If the property is in need of work to upgrade it to match the area, that’s also a key reason physical vacancy rates could be higher.

 Low physical vacancy rates mean the property is doing better with rentals than the entire market.
 This could be because the property is well managed and a desirable place to live, or it could be because the property’s rents are lower than the competition.

 A high economic vacancy rate indicates it may be time to consider renegotiating rates with the current tenants, assuming the property is in the same type of condition as comparable properties in the area.